1austrartsua1/projSplitFit/docs/examples.rst

   \end{array}
   \right.

-The proximal operator :eq:proxDef for this function is simply projection onto the nonnegative orthant, and is independent of :math:`\sigma`.
+The proximal operator :eq:`proxDef` for this function is simply projection onto the nonnegative orthant, and is independent of :math:`\sigma`.
 To include this regularizer in ``projSplitFit`` object, one defines the regularizer object for :math:`g` and then adds it to the model with ``addRegularizer``.
 These